hexlet-basics/exercises-javascript/modules/38-properties/200-properties-methods/en/README.md

 There are two reasons why it's done that way:

 1. It's just always been like that.
-JavaScript was developed a little too quickly, so not everything was well thought out
+JavaScript was developed a little too quickly, so not everything was well-thought-out
 2. Not all functions are linked to a specific value.
 For example, `Math.min()`.
 This function finds the minimum of all numbers passed to it.
 It doesn't make sense to make this function a method of a particular number, like `(1).min()`.
 It has no connection to any particular number

 On the other hand, functions that work with a particular number should be implemented as methods for the sake of consistency.
 Such functions include calculating the modulus of a number.
 I.e., instead of `Math.abs(-10)`, it's more reasonable to have `(-10).abs()`.